telefonicaid/iotagent-node-lib/doc/northboundinteractions.md

 * P2 - QueryContext (request) - he payload of a request to POST /v1/queryContext
 * R2 - QueryContext (response) - Always the answer to a successful POST /v1/queryContext
 * E1 - Error - Always the response to a request (both queryContext or updateContext)

+All the interactions have been labeled with a two letter acronym for its use in the subsequent explanations.

 No other type of payload can be issued in any interaction between this two components.